heikkipora/tesla-slack/blogpost.md

 Authentication
 ---

-In order gain access to the car we need to authenticate and fetch the vehicle id of our Tesla Model S.
+In order to gain access to the car we need to authenticate and fetch the vehicle id of our Tesla Model S.
-As part of a successful authentication the Tesla API returns an access token, which provides full access to the rest of the API endpoints.
+As a part of a successful authentication the Tesla API returns an access token, which provides full access to the rest of the API endpoints.
 Fortunately the ``teslams`` module takes care of authentication behind the scenes as long it is provided with user credentials.

     var teslams = require('teslams');